Michael Jackson & Sony Dis-Agreements

-On July 15, 2001, there was another of the many amendments to the agreement between Sony Music, its affiliates and Michael Jackson companies – all heading to the main CBS recording artist contract dated December 31, 1990, and the joint –venture between them dated January 1st, 1991.
+I want to bring to your attention a specific document dated July 15, 2001, being one of the many amendments to the agreement between Sony Music and Michael Jackson companies – all heading to the main CBS recording artist contract dated December 31, 1990 – and the joint-venture between them dated January 1st, 1991.

-- There was a partial audit settlement: Sony Music recognized and credited $3,000,000 to MJJP’s royalty account.
-The audit period in controversy was through December 31, 1999, and there was still pending other claims on Sony Music for wrong payment of the mechanical royalties.
+- There was a partial audit settlement: Sony Music recognized and accredited $3 million to MJJP’s royalty account.
+The audit period in controversy was through December 31st, 1999, and still pending other claims on Sony Music for wrong payment of mechanical royalties.

 However, once read the intricate pattern of Sony/ATV operating agreement, I cannot avoid noticing that MJ’s incomes balance was in negative, regardless of adjustments made at the recording artist agreement level.

-- MJ also returned back to Sony the equipment listed under their “End User Sales Agreement” dated as of August 20, 1995, and they credited $300,000 to MJJP’s royalties account.
+- MJ returned the equipments listed under the “End User Sales Agreement” dated August 20, 1995, and Sony had to accredite $300,000 to MJJP’s royalties account.

-- There is also a change in the definitions of MJ Recording Agreement.
+- There was also a change in the definitions of MJ Recording Agreement.

 Unfortunately – having a multitude of contract/agreements intersected with each other – neither Sony and Mr. Branca were out of MJ’s life for good.
-In fact, the hard fight to destabilize MJ financially was officially on “screen”.
+And at that point the hard fight to destabilize MJ financially was officially on “screen”.

 During a deposition held in connection with Quincy Jones lawsuit, Mr. Branca declared that he didn’t remember if MJ was entitled to proceed of digital download calculated as license fees or as retail sales, and added that nobody ever won that kind of claim with a record label.
 At the sarcastic question “ was the position that Jackson took in communicating with Sony that they were entitled to the several millions of dollars for digital downloads?” he answered that usually auditors take those positions and every artist would love to prevail on that, but none has and actually is the true.